justincfeng/PoMiN/README.md

 gravitating point particles.
 It is fully special relativistic and includes first-order effects in (Newton's constant) G from General Relativity.

-The code uses a fourth-order Runge-Kutta integrator and has a computational complexity that scales as N^2.
-The code implements a global adaptive timestepping scheme, based on the distances and velocities of the two closest particles.
+Version 2.0 of PoMiN has been written in Julia.
+It uses the symplectic integration scheme for nonseparable Hamiltonians published by M. Tao:

+https://arxiv.org/abs/1609.02212 [Tao, M., Phys.
+Rev. E 94, 043303 (2016)]

+A 4th order Runge-Kutta integrator is also included as an option.
+RK4 was the integrator used by version 1 of PoMiN.
+RK4 sometimes displays better accuracy than the symplectic method, although it does not conserve energy (on average) like the symplectic method does.

+In addition to handling ultra-relativistic particle interactions via gravity,
-This code also accurately reproduces light deflection angles due to gravitational fields.
+PoMiN accurately reproduces light deflection angles in gravitational fields.

 For more details, including validation tests, see our PoMiN paper: